Battle of Boyacá: Battle

-Simón Bolívar's forces arrived from Paipa, after the Battle of Vargas Swamp.
-The number of troops of the revolutionary army was around 2850–2900 according to modern estimates.
-He ordered a flank attack on the Spanish rearguard: battalions Barcelona and Bravos de Paez were to attack on the right side while the Legion Britanica and Rifles Battalion attacked on the left.
-The British Legion was a special forces squad composed of British and Irish people, which aided the revolutionary army in certain key battles for independence in South american countries.
-The enemy assumed battle positions: in the center were three artillery pieces surrounded by royal battalions 12 and 22, and on the wings, cavalry units.
-Arthur Sandes commander of Rifles Battalion charges the royalist artillery.
+Anzoátegui then ordered a flank attack on the Spanish rearguard: battalions Barcelona and Bravos de Paez were to attack on the right side while the Legion Britanica and Rifles Battalion attacked on the left.
+The British Legion was a special forces squad composed of British and Irish people, which aided the revolutionary army in certain key battles for independence in South American countries.
+Unable to cross the river the Spanish assumed battle positions by the Casa de Teja: in the center they positioned three artillery pieces surrounded by the King's 1st infantry battalion to the left and the King's 2nd infantry battalion on the right, and on the wings, the Mounted Grenadiers and Dragoon cavalry units.
+Arthur Sandes commander of Rifles Battalion charged the royalist artillery.
+This charge disrupted the arming of the 3 artillery pieces the Spanish possessed (they had transported them unassembled) only one of them was able to be assembled which allowed it to fire 3 shots before the gun carriage that supported it broke rendering it useless.
 Outnumbered, the Spanish rear guard began to retreat without any clear direction.
-Therefore, Bolívar ordered lancers units to attack the center of the Royalist infantry, while a full cavalry squadron ran away from the battle via the road towards Samaca.
-Barreiro attempted to break the blockage of the Patriot forces and rendezvous with the Spanish vanguard but heavy enemy fire forced him and his forces to surrender.
+Therefore, Bolívar ordered lancers units to attack the center of the Royalist infantry, the 3rd and 5th companies of the Granadan Dragoons charged the Patriot cavalry however the patriot cavalry conducted a turn face maneuver causing the dragoons to retreat as the patriot lancers had longer lances than they did.
+The other Spanish cavalry squadron the Mounted Grenadiers, ran away from the battle via the road towards Samaca.
+The charge of two patriot army cavalry squadrons caused panic amongst the Spanish troops, who were formed up in a column to resist the attack, although they were given the order to perform a bayonet charge this was not carried out due to the panic and confusion.
+Barreiro and his officers tried in vain to contain the rout of their soldiers and dismounted from their horses which condemned them to easily be captured by their enemy.

-Meanwhile, one kilometer and a half behind Casa de Piedra, the Patriot vanguard managed to ford the river and was approaching the rear of the Royalist vanguard force.
-Once it reached them, the vanguard forces engaged in battle, while the rearguard attempted to cross the river by force, using bayonets.
-The Spanish forces fled, leaving on the bridge their leader, Coronel Juan Taira.
-As the assembly of enemy prisoners began, the battle was over shortly after 4:00 p.m.
+Meanwhile, one kilometer and a half behind Casa de Teja, Bejar's Patriot vanguard managed to ford the river and was approaching the rear of the Royalist vanguard force.
+Once it reached them, the vanguard forces engaged in battle, while this occurred Santander led a charge across the bridge by force, using bayonets.
+The Spanish forces fled, leaving on the bridge their leader, Colonel Juan Tolrá who was killed.
+As the assembly of enemy prisoners began, the battle was over shortly after 4:30 p.m have only lasted a little more than 2 hours.
+The Patriots only suffered 66 casualties in total with some 13 dead and 53 wounded, meanwhile Barreiro's III Division was effectively dismantled as a result of the battle suffering 100 dead, 150 wounded, and 1,600 captured.

-At least 1,600 troops and several of the Spanish commanders, including Barreiro himself, were captured at the end of the battle.
-New Granada's liberation was assured by this victory, which left the road to Bogotá and the city itself practically undefended, as the survivors headed towards other locations.
-After the battle, Santander and Anzoátegui were promoted to divisional general.
-On the orders of Santander, Colonel Barreiro and 38 more were executed in Bogotá on October 11, 1819, because of the Decree of War to the Death.